mspass-team/mspass/docs/source/user_manual/normalization.rst

 True if there is a match and a False if the match fails.
 In MsPASS we define this abstraction in an object-oriented perspective using inheritance and an abstract base class that defines the core generic operation.
-You can read the docstrings for this class :py:class:`here <mspasspy.db.normalize.BasicMatcher>` for details.
+You can read the docstrings of
+:py:class:`BasicMatcher <mspasspy.db.normalize.BasicMatcher>`
+for details.
 Note that the API requires a concrete instance of this base class to implement two core methods: :py:meth:`find <mspasspy.db.normalize.BasicMatcher.find>` is used for a one-to-many match algorithm while
 :py:meth:`find_one <mspasspy.db.normalize.BasicMatcher.find_one>`